 6.54.
-This includes arrangements for (i) timely notification, alerting and activation of sufficient trained and qualified response personnel to manage the response, to take mitigatory actions, to assess the emergency, to protect people on the site, and to advise public authorities on the implementation of urgent protective actions off the site; (ii) provision for co-ordination of the response on the site with the response by off-site response organizations; (iii) provision of the necessary information and of support to, and co operation with, the relevant public authorities; and (iv) timely notification and provision of information in the framework of the Convention on Early Notification of a Nuclear Accident Convention on Early Notification of a Nuclear Accident and Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency, Legal Series No. 14, IAEA, Vienna (1987) [19].
-Requirements on the preparedness of the operating organization for emergencies can be found in Ref.
-[20].
 The operating organization should establish the necessary organizational structure and should assign responsibilities for emergency preparedness and response as required in Ref.[20].
-This includes arrangements for (i) timely notification, alerting and activation of sufficient trained and qualified response personnel to manage the response, to take mitigatory actions, to assess the emergency, and to protect people on the site including emergency workers[11] and to provide sufficient information for an effective off-site response; (ii) provision for co-ordination of the response on the site with the response by off-site response organizations; (iii) provision of provide sufficient information for an effective off-site response to offsite authorities; and (iv) timely notification and provision of information in the framework of the Ref.
+This includes arrangements for (i) timely notification, alerting and activation of sufficient trained and qualified response personnel to manage the response, to take mitigatory actions, to assess the emergency, and to protect people on the site including emergency workers[1] and to provide sufficient information for an effective off-site response; (ii) provision for co-ordination of the response on the site with the response by off-site response organizations; (iii) provision of provide sufficient information for an effective off-site response to offsite authorities; and (iv) timely notification and provision of information in the framework of the Ref.
 Convention on Early Notification of a Nuclear Accident and Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency, Legal Series No. 14 [19], Ref.
-Requirements and guidance on the emergency preparedness and response of the operating organization can be found in
+Requirements and guidance on the emergency preparedness and response of the operating organization can be found in Ref.[20] and Ref.
+Arrangements for Preparedness for a Nuclear or Radiological Emergency, Safety Guide No.GS-G-2.1 [20A].

-6.58.A The roles and responsibilities of contractors working at a nuclear facility in an emergency should to be well defined at the preparedness stage to allow for protection of the contractors, as appropriate.
+6.54.A The roles and responsibilities of contractors working at a nuclear facility in an emergency should to be well defined at the preparedness stage to allow for protection of the contractors, as appropriate.
 Those contractors who may have a role and responsibilities in emergency response should be designated as emergency workers in advance of the emergency, and appropriate protection, including training, provided to them.